lgblgblgb/xep128/README.md

 your options.

 To learn about command line switches, you can use the -help switch.
+_It also prints the pref directory_ and other emulator related information, which can be useful in bug reports, etc.

 Basically, both the command line and configuration file syntax has the same options, but in the config file you say "key = value" where in command line you need to specify "-key value" format.
-If you use the "-config" switch, it must be the first command line argument though.
+If you use the "-config" switch, it must be the first command line argument though, "-config @my" will use file "my" in the pref dir instead of default @config.

 By default, Xep128 tries to load "combined.rom" from segment zero as the ROM image.
 It's simple a concated series of ROM images, starting from segment zero (thus the EXOS).
-Of course you can override even this with "-rom@00 myexos.rom" for example in the command line, or with the "rom@00 = myexos.rom" config file line.
+Of course you can override even this with "-rom@00 @myexos.rom" for example in the command line (here again, the '@' before the file name means the pref dir, however rom@00 is simply the ROM at segment 00) or with the "rom@00 = @myexos.rom" config file line.
 Since combined.rom is one big file loaded from segment zero, if you override the rom@00 value, to load only your EXOS, still you will loose all of the other concated images, as combined.rom treated a single entity.
-Of course you can specify other ROM images as weil from different segments like "rom@0c" (ROM image from segment 0x0C) or such.
-Note, that as with all of the file operations done by the emulator, you can use the '@' syntax, and you can't specify an absolue path.
-If you only write some file name (without '@') Xep128 will try some default directories (like the location where the executable is), but you can't say a full path, as it will be tried to prefixed with the "guess directories" as well.
+Of course you can specify other ROM images as well from different segments like "rom@0c" (ROM image from segment 0x0C) or such.

 # Known problems